bahamas10/basher-repo/plugins/pkgin/README.md

 - `pkgin_package`

-This function is simply a wrapper for calling `pkgin -y "$@"`, with logging and error-checking
+This function is mostly a wrapper for calling `pkgin -y "$@"`, with logging and error-checking